ZaidAfane3/phase2-docs/README.md

 ## Nginx Ingress
-nginx ingress controller when setup it created a loadbalancer service resources but in unamnaged k8s loadbalancer service act as nodeport
+nginx ingress controller when setup it created a loadbalancer service resources but in unmanaged k8s loadbalancer service act as nodeport

 used the script to deploy nginx ingress controller
 ```sh